zahrah-ash/CalculatorTechnicalExercise/README.md

 ## Improvements to make
 - Make the ANS button work 100% of the time
+- Make the menu not open extra windows
 - Code organisation.
   * Seperate the code into multiple files to improve maintainability.
 - Better error handling.